-The University of Alaska established the authority and responsibilities of Audit and Consulting Services with the adoption of Board of Regents Policy 05.03, a reproduction of which is below.
-The department name was changed from Internal Audit to Audit and Consulting Services as per the April 2013 Board of Regents Meeting.
+The University of Alaska established the authority and responsibilities of Audit and Compliance Services with the adoption of Board of Regents Policy 05.03, a reproduction of which is below.
+The department name was changed from Audit and compliance Services to Audit and Compliance Services as per the Feburary 2023 Board of Regents Meeting.

 PART V – FINANCE AND BUSINESS MANAGEMENT

 By adopting P05.03.010 - 05.03.030, the board establishes the general authority and responsibilities of the university's audit and compliance services department.